CSCfi/csc-user-guide/README.md

 # CSC User Guide

 This repository contains master data for two websites.
-Public website (docs.csc.fi) is in sync with 'master' branch and internal development website (URL?) is in sync with 'develop' branch.
+Public website (https://docs.csc.fi) is in sync with 'master' branch and internal development website (https://csc-user-guide.rahti-int-app.csc.fi) is in sync with 'develop' branch.

 ## Contributing